The Problem We Address

 More importantly, the enforcement folks like DoJ and OCR are not bound by that document.
 They have some important additional considerations to define "substantial".

-Yet defining the substantial part of a website is the foundation for everything to follow in terms of a website becoming accessible.
+Yet defining the substantial part of a website is the foundation for everything to follow in terms of a large website becoming accessible.

 Bidders will inflate their bids to cover this uncertainty.
 Worse, they will seek to define substantial as small as possible during the course of the project, after all, we are talking fixed price.